solana-labs/solana/docs/src/terminology.md

 A record in the Solana ledger that either holds data or is an executable program.

 Like an account at a traditional bank, a Solana account may hold funds called [lamports](terminology.md#lamport).
-Like a file in Linux, it is addressable by a [key], often referred to as a [public key](terminology.md#public-key-pubkey) or pubkey.
+Like a file in Linux, it is addressable by a key, often referred to as a [public key](terminology.md#public-key-pubkey) or pubkey.

 The key may be one of:

-an ed25519 public key
+* an ed25519 public key
-a program-derived account address (32byte value forced off the ed25519 curve) a hash of an ed25519 public key with a 32 character string
+* a program-derived account address (32byte value forced off the ed25519 curve)
+* a hash of an ed25519 public key with a 32 character string

 ## account owner